perfectboy666/perfectboy666.github.io/_pages/publications.md

 4. **ERTool: A Python Package for Efficient Implementation of the Evidential Reasoning Approach for Multi-Source Evidence Fusion**
     **Shi T**, Guo L, Shen Z, et al.
-    In: Health Data Science, 2024.
+    In: SPJ Health Data Science, 2024.

 5. **Overview of Transformer-based Pre-trained Language Models for Natural Language Processing**
     **Shi T**, and Wang Z.